Elemend/Vein-Miner-Unified/README.md

 You need to have permissions to type this command into chat.
 (Either via LAN-world which has cheats enabled or being opped on a Server)

-# 4th Customisation: Do you want to restrict veinmining only to certain Blocks?

-This is more complicated as the other options and requires a bit of an Understanding of the Structure of datapacks and Block tags in particular.
-Each Tool, Pickaxe, Axe, Shovel and Shears has an associated block tag which dictates the Blocks you can or can't veinmine.
-This will turn into a bit of a lengthy explanation, so I would like to write this as a wiki entry.

 # Installation

 Here on GitHub, the repository shows the zip-file directly: "vein_miner_unified.zip"